- Get outside!

 July 27-Aug.
 1 - North Country Adventure

-Thanks to support from New Hampshire's outdoor community, Barry Camp is here today for our youth.
+Thanks to widespread support from New Hampshire's outdoor community, Barry Camp is open today for our youth.
 The work is not yet done!
 Improvements continue, and we are working to build The Barry Camp Fund to ensure that New Hampshire's only true conservation camp will continue to be here to inspire future generations of conservationists and outdoor enthusiasts.
 This dedicated fund will keep Barry Camp viable into the future by providing the annual operation and maintenance costs.
+Please help if you can.

-How to Donate: Send tax-deductible contributions for Barry Camp to the Wildlife Heritage Foundation of New Hampshire, P.O.
-Box 3993, Concord, NH 03301.
-Specify The Barry Camp Fund.
+How to Donate: Contribute online at nhwildlifeheritage.org or send your donation to: Wildlife Heritage Foundation of New Hampshire, P.O.
+Box 3993, Concord, NH 03302.
+Specify your gift is for The Barry Camp Fund.
+Thank you!

 Over the years, thousands of children have learned to hunt, fish and appreciate the natural world through their experiences at Barry Conservation Camp.